The verdict is still out on Mindfulness. A Shutterstock. Licensed Image.

 How Do I Begin?

 If you can start by meditating for 2 minutes a day, you’ll be off to a great start.
 See if you can increase the number of minutes every day.
-Over time, you’ll establish a healthy habit of rising early and beginning the day with lovely clarity of mind.
+Over time, you’ll establish a healthy habit of rising early and beginning the day with a lovely clarity of mind.

 You might also consider reciting Sanskrit mantras.
 A mantra helps us detach from our monkey-minds and focus on the highest vibrations.